mupif/mupif-openvpn-monitor/README.md

 ## Acknowledgements
-Based on OpenVPN monior, see https://github.com/mupif/mupif-openvpn-monitor
+Based on OpenVPN monitor, see https://github.com/mupif/mupif-openvpn-monitor

 Flags are created by Matthias Slovig (flags@slovig.de) and are licensed under Creative Commons License Deed Attribution-ShareAlike 3.0 Unported